BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 1. Open your web browser (Chrome, Firefox, Safari, etc.)
 2. Type "play.pokemonshowdown.com" in your address bar or go directly to [https://play.pokemonshowdown.com/](https://play.pokemonshowdown.com/)
-3. The Pokémon Showdown home page will load.
+3. The Pokémon Showdown home page will load (See Figure 1).

 <p align="center">
   <img src="/PokePicture1.png" alt="Figure 1: The Pokémon Showdown home page">
 </p>
 <p align="center">
-  <em>Figure 1: The Pokémon Showdown home page</em>
+  <em>Figure 1: The Pokémon Showdown home page (ctrl+click the link or copy paste in browser)</em>
 </p>

 ### CREATING AN ACCOUNT

 While you can play as a guest, creating an account allows you to save teams and track your battle history.

-1. On the Pokémon Showdown home page, click the "Choose name" button in the top-right corner and make a name for yourself, then click "Choose name" below.
+1. On the Pokémon Showdown home page, click the "Choose name" button in the top-right corner and make a name for yourself, then click "Choose name" below (See Figure 2).

 <p align="center">
   <img src="/PokePicture2.png" alt="Figure 2: Click the "Choose name" button in the top-right corner">